-Prerequisite: Architectural Drawing 120 concurrently.

-120 Technical Physics I (4) i, iii

-Free body diagrams, elementary statics, friction, centroids, moment of inertia, displacement, velocity, acceleration; systems of units, dynamics, energy considerations, simple harmonic motion.
+Prerequisite: Architectural Drawing 120 concurrently. - 120 Technical Physics I (4) i, iii Free body diagrams, elementary statics, friction, centroids, moment of inertia, displacement, velocity, acceleration, systems of units, dynamics, energy considerations, simple harmonic motion.

-Prerequisite: Technical Mathematics 1, 110 or consent of instructor.
+Prerequisite: Technical Mathematics I, 110 or consent of instructor.

-140 Circuit Analysis I (4) i, ii, iii Basic principles of electricity covering electrical units, Ohm's law, Kirchoff's law, circuit solution, network solutions, magnetism, inductance, and capacitance.
+- 140 Circuit Analysis I (4) i, ii, iii

+Basic principles of electricity covering electrical units, Ohm's law, Kirchoff's law, circuit solution, network solutions, magnetism, inductance, and capacitance.
 Three hours lecture and four hours lab.

-Prerequisite: Concurrent with Technical Mathematics 1, 110 or consent of instructor.
+Prerequisite: Concurrent with Technical Mathematics I, 110 or consent of Instructor. - Technical Mathematics II (5) ii, iii

-160 Technical Mathematics II (5) ii, iii Applied Calculus, prepares the student to work effectively with the engineer, to read technical publications, and to apply these mathematical tools to the solution of technical problems which he may be expected to encounter as a technician.
-Prerequisite: Technical Mathematics 1, 110 or consent of instructor.
+Applied Calculus, prepares the student to work effectively with the engineer, to read technical problems which he may be expected to encounter as a technician.

-200 Electronic Drafting (3) i

-Drafting communication of electronic components.
-2 hours lecture and three hours lab.
-Prerequisite: Engineering Graphics 104 or consent of instructor.
+Prerequisite: Technical Mathematics I, 110 or consent of instructor. - 200 Electronic Drafting (3) i Drafting communication of electronic components.
+2 hours lecture and 3 hours lab.
+Prerequisite: Engineering Graphics 104 or consent of instructor. - 216 Materials of Architectural Construction (3) ii Designed to develop an understanding of the materials and methods of construction of residential and commercial type construction.

-- 208 Technical Computer Programming (3) i, ii Theory and application of FORTRAN II-D, SPS and APT to the solution of problems in industrial process control and digital drafting.
-Prerequisite: Engineering Graphics 104, Introduction to Data Processing 182. - 216 Materials of Architectural Construction (3) ii

-Designed to develop an understanding of the materials and methods of construction of residential and commercial type construction.
 Includes a survey of different types of common construction and their advantages and limitations.

 Prerequisite: Architectural Drawing 114.

-220 Technical Physics II (4)
+- Technical Physics II (4)

 Temperature and effects (expansion), quantity of heat, heat transfer, change of state, calorimetry, work and heat; simple harmonic motion, wave motion, sound, acoustics, nature and speed of light, reflection and refraction, illumination.

-Prerequisite: Technical Physics I, 120 concurrent with Technical Mathematics II, 160 or consent of instructor.

-224 Production Illustration (3) i, ii

-The technical illustrator's tools, skills, and opportunities.
+Prerequisite: Technical Physics I, 120 concurrent with Technical Mathematics II, 160 or consent of instructor. - Production Illustration (3) i, ii The technical illustrator's tools, skills, and opportunities.
 A study of the practice in lettering, axonmetric, oblique, and perspective drawings.
 Special treatment including cutaway and exploded assemblies, shades and shadows, airbrush techniques, inking methods, and paste-up layouts.

 Prerequisite: Engineering Graphics 104.

-228 Machine Design (3) i
+- Machine Design (3) i

 A graphic approach to the solution of motion characteristics and the design of mechanisms.
 Attention is given to the detail layout of mechanisms, cams, gears.
 Related motion studies relative to velocities and acceleration are also studied dependent on a graphical solution.

-Prerequisite: Engineering Graphics 104 and Descriptive Geometry 108.

-230 Introduction to Electronics (4) i, ii, iii

-The operating principles of transistors and thermionic tubes and the application of these devices as elementary amplifiers.
-Included also are special tube types such as cathode-ray, gas-filled, and phototubes.
+Prerequisite: Engineering Graphics 104 and Descriptive Geometry 108. - Introduction to Electronics (4) i, ii, iii The operating principles of transistors and thermionic tubes and the application of these devices as elementary amplifiers.
+Included also are special tube types as cathode-ray, gas-filled, and phototubes.
 3 hours lecture and 4 hours lab.
-Prerequisite: Circuit Analysis I, 140 or consent of instructor.

-240 Circuit Analysis II (4) ii

-Characteristics of alternating current waves and time varying circuits, the behavior of alternating current components; phase and power factor; power measurements under balanced and unbalanced conditions in delta and wye connected systems; two phase and three-phase systems; application of vector algebra in the analysis of series and parallel combinations of impedance.
+Prerequisite: Circuit Analysis I, 140 or consent of instructor. - Circuit Analysis II (4) ii Characteristics of alternating current waves and time varying circuits, the behavior of alternating current components; phase and power factor; power measurements under balanced and unbalanced conditions in delta and wye connected systems; two-phase and three-phase systems; application of vector algebra in the analysis of series and parallel combinations of impedance.
 3 hours lecture and 4 hours lab.
-Prerequisite: Circuit Analysis I, 140 concurrent with Technical Mathematics II 160 or consent of instructor.

-270 Electronic Amplifiers (4) ii

-A continuation of Technical Physics I, 120; multi-stage transistor and vacuum tube amplifiers, compensation techniques, feed-back principles, Class B and Class C amplifiers and oscillators.
+Prerequisite: Circuit Analysis I, 140 concurrent with Technical Mathematics II 160 or consent of instructor. - 270 Electronic Amplifiers (4) ii A continuation of Technical Physics I, 120; multi-stage transistor and vacuum tube amplifiers, compensation techniques, feed-back principles, Class B and Class C amplifiers and oscillators.
 3 hours lecture and 4 hours lab.

 Prerequisite: Introduction to Electronics 220 or consent of instructor.

-Boolean Algebra (3) i, ii, iii 300
+- 300 Boolean Algebra (3) i, ii, iii